Visit four historic Loire Valley castles in one day from Paris via high speed rail

 In recent times, château Amboise has been partially restored and preserved, but has never returned to its 16th century glory, when Leonardo Da Vinci and Italian craftsmen lived on the grounds.
 Amboise is the only major castle still owned by heirs to the French throne.

-Designed by the same architect who created Blois, Cheverny has stayed in the Count of Cheverny's family almost continually since it was built in the 16th century.
+Designed by the same architect who created the castle Blois, Cheverny has stayed in the Count of Cheverny's family almost continually since it was built in the 16th century.

 Intact interiors and priceless antiques are a must-see, but the famed hunting dog kennels on the grounds are the biggest draw, open for public viewing right next to the extensive kitchen gardens.

 You'll visit two castles in the morning, have lunch at Chenonceau (not included), and then you'll visit Chambord and Cheverny in the afternoon.
-You'll return to Paris via rail and be back in time for a late dinner in the lively Montparnasse area.
+You'll return to Paris via rail in the evening and be back in time for a late dinner.

 Loire Valley Day Trip - What's Included?